Zivia Lubetkin: Pre-World War II

 Zivia Lubetkin was born in Byteń in the Grodno Governorate of the Russian Empire (present-day Belarus).
 She joined the Labor Zionist Movement at an early age.
 During her school years, Lubetkin was educated in Hebrew by private tutors.
 In her late teens she joined the Zionist youth movement Dror, and in 1938 became a member of its Executive Council.
+In August 1939, she attended the twenty-first Zionist Congress as a delegate of the Eretz Israel Labor bloc.

 After Nazi Germany and later the Soviet Union invaded Poland in September 1939 she made a perilous journey from the Soviet occupied part of the country to Warsaw to join the underground there.
-Also in 1939, she attended the twenty-first Zionist Congress as a delegate of the Eretz Israel Labor bloc.

 World War II

 In 1942, Lubetkin helped found the left-wing Zionist Anti-Fascist Bloc.
 This would be the first resistance organization in the Warsaw Ghetto to confront the German forces in combat.
 She also, as one of the founders of the ŻOB, served on the Warsaw Jewish community's political council, the Jewish National Committee (Żydowski Komitet Narodowy; ŻKN), and also served on the Coordinating Committee, an umbrella organization comprising the ŻKN and the non-Zionist General Jewish Labour Bund (Bund), that sponsored the ŻOB.
 During her years of underground activities, the name "Cywia" became the code word for Poland in letters sent by various resistance groups both within and outside of the Warsaw Ghetto.
 She was one of the leaders of the Warsaw Ghetto Uprising and one of only 34 fighters to survive the war.
 After leading her group of surviving fighters through the sewers of Warsaw with the aid of Simcha "Kazik" Rotem in the final days of the ghetto uprising (on 10 May 1943) she continued her resistance activities in the rest of Warsaw outside the ghetto.
-She took part in the Polish Warsaw Uprising in 1944, fought in the units of the Armia Ludowa.
-Though the Jewish forces would be devastated by the Germans, Lubetkin and several other survivors would survive by taking refuge in a hospital that was willing to hide them.
-On 1 March 1945 she attempted to immigrate to Palestine with partisan leader Abba Kovner.
-This move would be unsuccessful as the only available route was blocked, causing Lubetkin to return to Warsaw.
+She took part in the Polish Warsaw Uprising in 1944, fighting in the units of the Armia Ludowa.
+Though the Jewish forces would be devastated by the Germans, Lubetkin and several others survived by taking refuge in a hospital that was willing to hide them.
+On 1 March 1945, she attempted to immigrate to Palestine with partisan leader Abba Kovner.
+This move proved unsuccessful as the only available route was blocked, causing Lubetkin to return to Warsaw.

 Lubetkin was issued a Paraguayan passport by the Ładoś Group.